jxom/react-loads/README.md

 > `number` | default: `300`

-Number of milliseconds before the component transitions to the `'loading'` state upon invoking `load`.
+Number of milliseconds before the component transitions to the `'pending'` state upon invoking `load`.

 #### context